06-16-2020: We recently accepted a new class of chaplains and are not seeking additional volunteers at this time.

 Chaplains represent a wide variety of religious traditions and levels of professional preparation and endorsement, but when the chaplain is working in the police world, each is "chaplain" for everyone, not the religious leader of a particular tradition serving a particular congregation or service agency.

-Chaplains are non-sworn volunteers who provide support to WPD personnel, victims and others.
-Chaplains are often called to crime scenes and must complete office hours at WPD Headquarters.
-If you're interested in volunteering as a chaplain, please call Linda Thompson at 910.341.4608.
+WPD Chaplains are non-sworn volunteers who provide support to WPD personnel, victims and others.
+They are often called to crime scenes and must complete office hours at WPD Headquarters.
+If you're interested in volunteering as a chaplain, please call Public Affairs Officer Linda Thompson at (910)-341-4608.

-To apply for an internship,please return the criminal history release form and the application to Internship Coordinator Jennifer Dandron along with a copy of your resume, transcript and cover letter clearly indicating which department you would like to intern with.
+To apply for an internship,please complete the criminal history release form and application below and email them to Internship Coordinator Jessica Williams at firstname.lastname@example.org along with a copy of your resume, transcript, and a cover letter clearly indicating why you would like to intern with the Wilmington Police Department.